-- 1. On joining the department all new members shall be assigned to an Officer.
+- 1. On joining the department all new members shall be assigned a mentor.

-- 2. All new members shall complete an orientation with that Officer, covering the following areas:
+- 2. All new members shall complete an orientation with the mentor, covering the following areas:

 - Training requirements

 - Issue of PPE

 - Issue of Department number

-- Command structure with introduction to all Officers
+- Command structure

 - Introduction to members

-- Issue of Constitution & Bylaws
+- Constitution & Bylaws, SOG's, Policies

 - Issue of Probationary Task Book

 - Insurance

 - Safety

 - Tour of hall

 - Tour of vehicles

 - Questions

-- 3. The orientation shall be carried out prior to any new member responding to any incidents.
+- 3. The orientation should be carried out prior to any new member responding to any incidents.